codebase-berkeley-mentored-project-sp18/week1-hw-theOnlyRaymondXu/README.md

 ## Homework Questions

 Welcome to the mentored project!
 This week's homework is just to get you familiar with using JavaScript.
 The questions you need to complete are short and simple.
+Once you've completed the questions, check the branch `solutions` for the homework solutions.

 ### Question 1 - Operators and Functions